How social networks influence human behavior: An integrated latent space approach for differential social influence: Model

-The positions of behavior items and their distances to respondents obtained from the LSIRM help us understand how people with stronger or weaker social connections have responded to the behavior items.
-Because the positions of individuals have been determined based on their peer network ($\hat{{\bf Z}}$), respondents with stronger social connections are closer to each other than others with weaker social connections in the latent space obtained from the adapted LSIRM.
-For example, suppose two respondents, A and B were close to each other in an estimated adapted latent space.
-Also, three behavior items 1, 2, and 3 were close to respondents A and B. This means that the two respondents with stronger social connections had a similar likelihood of showing the three types of behaviors measured by the three items).
-In this sense, the configuration of the latent space from the adapted LSIRM reflects the structure or patterns of social influence.
+{When we have evidence that overall social influence is present, we interpret the configuration of the interaction map estimated from the model, which can reveal differential social influence effects across item-level behavioral measures.} Specifically, the latent positions of the behavior items and their distances to the respondents help us understand how people with stronger or weaker social connections have endorsed the behavior items differently.
+Because the positions of the respondents, ${\bf Z}$, have been determined based on their peer network, the respondents with stronger social connections are closer to each other than those with weaker social connections in the interaction map.
+For example, suppose that two respondents, A and B, were close to each other in an estimated adapted interaction map.
+And {suppose} three behavior items 1, 2, and 3 were close to respondents A and B. This means that the two respondents with stronger social connections had a similar likelihood of showing the three specific behavior types. {In this sense, the configuration of the interaction map from the proposed model presents differential social influence because the social influence is in effect specifically for the three specific behaviors, not necessarily for all behaviors.}